telefonicaid/fiware-cygnus/test/acceptance/README.md

 - Change to the test/acceptance folder of the project if not already on it
 - Rename properties.json.base to properties.json and replace values
-- Run lettucetdaf (see available params with the -h option)
+- Run lettuce_tools (see available params with the -h option)
 ```
 Some examples:
-   lettucetdaf                                   -- run all features
+   lettuce_tools                                   -- run all features
-   lettucetdaf -ft ckan_row.feature              -- run only one feature
+   lettuce_tools -ft ckan_row.feature              -- run only one feature
-   lettucetdaf -tg test -ft ckan_row.feature     -- run scenarios tagged with "test" in a feature
+   lettuce_tools -tg test -ft ckan_row.feature     -- run scenarios tagged with "test" in a feature
-   lettucetdaf -tg=-skip -ft ckan_row.feature    -- run all scenarios except tagged with "skip" in a feature
+   lettuce_tools -tg=-skip -ft ckan_row.feature    -- run all scenarios except tagged with "skip" in a feature
 ```

 ### Tests Coverage: